-On behalf of the Golden State Warriors, we are pleased to present this Revised Dust Monitoring Plan (DMP), to be implemented during construction of the proposed arena development at Blocks 29 through 32 Mission Bay in San Francisco, California.
-This Revised Dust Monitoring Plan was prepared to comply with Article 22B of the San Francisco Public Health Code and incorporate comments from your 17 June 2015 Site Mitigation Plan Approval Letter.
+On behalf of the Golden State Warriors, we present this Revised Dust Monitoring Plan (DMP), to be implemented during construction of the proposed arena development at Blocks 29 through 32 Mission Bay in San Francisco, California.
+This Revised Dust Monitoring Plan was prepared to comply with Article 22B of the San Francisco Public Health Code and incorporate comments from your 17 June 2015 and 15 September 2015 Site Mitigation Plan Approval Letters.
 If you have any questions or need any information clarified, please call Dustyne Sutherland at (415) 955-5283.

-Sincerely yours,

-Langan Treadwell Rollo
+Sincerely yours, Langan Treadwell Rollo